A cornbread worthy of serving 40+ people!

-And just in case you needed one more reason to love this recipe, it’s even perfect to meal prep and freeze for later.
+And if you need one more reason to love this recipe, it’s perfect to meal prep and freeze for later.
+(So you have it on hand the next time you make this Turkey Sweet Potato Chili!)

 Cornmeal, gluten free flour, honey, jalapeños, and butter as the ingredients in a homemade cornbread recipe.

 • Jalapeños.
-If you want a little kick, these are a great addition!
-Taste them before including in the batter to check their spice level.
-Serrano peppers are another option for even spicier bread.
+These little guys can vary drastically on how spicy they are!
+My tip is to taste them before mixing into the batter to check their spice level.
+Serrano peppers are another option for an even spicier bread.
+Pickled jalapeños can also be used for a very unique twist.

-The basic steps for making Jalapeño Cornbread are simple to follow.
-Please see the recipe card below for more detailed ingredient amounts.
+Please see the recipe card below for more detailed ingredient amounts and full printable instructions.

 Use a whisk to mix the cornmeal, flour, baking powder, baking soda, and salt in a large bowl.